rajen-toppo/rajen-toppo/README.md

-## 👋 Hey there, welcome to my GitHub!
+## 👋 Welcome to my GitHub profile.

   Here you'll find my work and projects in data analytics.

 I’m Rajen Toppo, passionate about data analytics and building practical solutions using Excel, SQL, and Power BI.
 I enjoy working with data, creating reports, and turning raw information into meaningful insights.

 💼 What you'll find here:
 🛠️ Projects based on Excel, SQL, and Power BI